HanCreate/SurvivalProject-Server/README.md

 * You shouldn't get any experience when killing players in crystal mode, but instead get experience when a round is over.
 I believe the winners get x1.5 experience.

 # 26/05/2017
+* The elements rate is now based on the total HP of your target.
+Enemies with low HP has a low chance to give you any element when you kill them, and high HP enemies (such as Efreets) have a higher chance to give you elements.
+It also means you get less elements in lower channels.
 * The experience you get in big match survival mode was reduced by 66% to balance things out a bit.
 * Fixed a bug where killing an NPC with no multiplier (a gray NPC) would show a message you got 0 experience, instead of not showing anything at all.